People Helped in 2017: 1,602,815

 As the war in Iraq ground on into the latter half of the 2000s, it created unrest across the Arab world, sending hundreds of thousands of Iraqi refugees into Syria and other neighboring countries.
 Unfortunately, with Syria’s unbalanced economy, limited resources, and strained infrastructure, it quickly became evident that it wouldn’t be able to shoulder the rising influx without the support of the international community.

+Our work includes ensuring that displaced families have access to clean water, sanitation and hygiene, overseeing the distribution of emergency hygiene kits, and building latrines.
 Action Against Hunger’s teams remain committed to helping displaced families, both within Syria and in the neighboring countries where so many Syrians have fled.
-Please join us in supporting the vulnerable people of Syria and help us save young lives today.